Andrej123456789/Door-Project/README.md

 Big thanks to ringwormGO (https://github.com/ringwormGO/ringwormGO)

-If you have a suggestion or a problem you want to report feel free to contact me at ringwormgo@gmail.com or create issue.
+If you have a suggestion or a problem you want to report feel free to contact me at ringwormgo@gmail.com or create issue

+IF THERE ARE NO UPDATES (or repo is archived) THEN PROJECT IS CLOSED (unless we are on vacation)

 We accept contributors for some projects.